 In an Alberta antique mall, Carol discovered five small carte de visite photographs.
-This style of photograph, patented in Paris by photographer André Adolphe Eugène Disdéri in 1854, is the size of a “visiting card.”
-It is approximately 2 1/8 by 3 1/2 inches.
+This style of photograph, patented in Paris by photographer André Adolphe Eugène Disdéri in 1854, is the size of a “visiting card,” approximately 2 1/8 by 3 1/2 inches.

 “I suspected the faces belonged to the same family because they bore a photographer’s imprint from Mansfield, Ohio.
 They were identified as Rachel Mecklem, James Mecklem and Cloyd Mecklem.
 Rachel’s photograph has been trimmed and the photographer’s name cut off, but the location was still visible.

-“Rachel’s photograph that had square corners on a white mount with a simple double lined border, thick card stock and blank background indicated a 1860s timeframe.”
+“Rachel’s photograph that had square corners on a white mount with a simple double-lined border, thick card stock and blank background indicated an 1860s timeframe.”